SamHSoftware/Miscellaneous/test.md

 ... a GUI will appear (see the image below), within which, the user should select the image they which to filter and segment.

 <img src="https://github.com/SamHSoftware/Image-Analysis/blob/main/comparing-filters/img/File%20selection.PNG?raw=true" alt="file selection GUI" width="500"/>

+(4) The following image (called original.png) is provided as a test input.
+Within the image, you can see a colony of humans stem cells.

+You can find this image, and others, wihtin this folder.